AshishG-21/mygit/README.md

 ### Create a React Application
-Run this command to create a React application named my-react-app: npm create vite@latest my-react-app -- --template react
+Run this command to create a React application named my-react-app:

+npm create vite@latest my-react-app -- --template react

+### Locate App.jsx
+After opening the frontend folder, click on my-react-app, open src folder where you will find App.jsx.

 ### Replace App.jsx
 Replace App.jsx code with the new React code